 However, if your parents are still together then the government requires that they spend down ALL of their assets (they will allow you to keep ONE car, a few dollars in savings, and even a modest valued home) before Medicaid will cover the costs for their long-term care needs.

 The problem with this option is that many of the government provided facilities are not the greatest places in the world.
 I mean…come on…think about some of the other things run by the government.
-It might be similar to having to be at the DMV all day long.

 Another big hurdle to get approved for Medicaid is making sure you’re not committing fraud.
 Many parents and families try to move assets out of their parents name (transferring the house or IRAs to their children) to make it appear that they are broke and therefore eligible for Medicaid; the problem with this is that the government now has a 5-year look back period, and if anything seems suspicious to them then your parents might not be approved.